Skeletrox/docker-torcs/README.md

 ## Additional Notes

-The `Dockerfile` in the root directory of this project is the Dockerfile that will be used for the generated dockers.
-Make any changes you feel fit on this file.
+`Dockerfile` and `Dockerfile_orchestrator` are example configs of the dockerfiles that will be used.